 muchmusic has this contest going on right now called “coca cola covers”. you submit a video of yourself covering one of six predetermined songs, and whoever ends up being crowned the victor more or less gets a foot in door of the music business, with money for a music video and digital distribution for one of their original songs.

-i didn’t expect there was any chance i would win. i didn’t expect there was any danger of me even making it to the semifinals. the whole idea was to use the contest as an excuse to make a small statement. and maybe, while i was at it, i could slip in some subversive ideas about the concept of music as more than just a product.
+i didn’t expect there was any chance i would win. i didn’t expect there was any danger of me even making it to the semifinals. the whole idea was to use the contest as an excuse to make a small statement. and maybe, while i was at it, i could slip in some subversive ideas about music being more than just a product.

 if you must know, it was a selena gomez song i was going to put my own spin on.

-i would either hear the sound of sheep bleating in response, or maybe some people would actually start to think for themselves. and fuck man, we don’t want that. what kind of world would it be if we weren’t all mindless consumers who ate whatever shit was put on a plate in front of us and announced it was the best meal we’d ever had, because someone else told us it was delicious? what kind of horrific fucked up world would we be living in then?
+i would either hear a whole lot of crickets, or maybe it would stimulate some discussion. and fuck man, we don’t want that. what kind of world would it be if we weren’t all mindless consumers who ate whatever shit was put on a plate in front of us and announced it was the best meal we’d ever had because someone else told us it was delicious? what kind of horrific fucked up world would we be living in then?

 let me be clear. i have nothing at all against anyone who enters this contest. i think it’s great if they get something positive out of it. i hope someone with some real talent and something to say wins, and i hope they get a chance to be heard. hell, i hope someone from windsor wins it.

 is that going to happen? not on your life. but you know what george michael said, before he was entrapped by a cop at a urinal: “i want your sex.”

 maybe that wasn’t the quote i was going for. but it’ll do for now.